 Project vs BAU

-One of the main reasons you encounter user experience is when there is a need for a change and a project brief is put together to see if a project is viable or not.
+A key moment when you might use your UX skills is when there is a need for a change and a project brief is put together to see if a project is viable or not.

-Before a project is undertaken research must be done, to see if the proposed work benefits the organisation sufficiently for the effort and money that goes into it.
+Before a project is undertaken, research must be done to see if the proposed work benefits the organisation enough to justify the effort and money spent.

-Therefore, you need to understand what a project is, how your role as a data analyst can differ depending what project methodology is being used in your organisation, and how requirements gathering happens for each method.
-All that is project context.
+So, you need to understand what a project is, and how your role as a data analyst can differ depending on:

 So, let’s start with the beginning.